KristinStefanova/UP_FMI_IS_2017-2018/week12/quiz#12.md

 1. To recurse is to

-Practice recursion
+A. Practice recursion
-Swear again
+B. Swear again
-Neither of the above
+C. Neither of the above

 2. To recur is to

-Practice recursion
+A. Practice recursion
-Swear again
+B. Swear again
-Neither of the above
+C. Neither of the above

 3. Factorial is

-a good introductory example of recursion, but a function better implemented iteratively for efficiency reasons. a good introductory example of recursion, and a function best implemented recursively. a bad introductory example of recursion as it hard to implement recursively.
+A. a good introductory example of recursion, but a function better implemented iteratively for efficiency reasons.
+B. a good introductory example of recursion, and a function best implemented recursively.
+C. a bad introductory example of recursion as it hard to implement recursively.

 4. factorial(0) is

-0
+A. 0
-1
+B. 1
-Infinity
+C. Infinity
-Undefined
+D. Undefined
-None of the above
+E. None of the above

 5. Recursion is

-a powerful construct theoretically, but rarely used in actual programs. a weak construct theoretically rarely used in actual programs. a powerful construct theoretically, often used in certain applications that benefit from recursive methods.
+A. a powerful construct theoretically, but rarely used in actual programs.
+B. a weak construct theoretically rarely used in actual programs.
+C. a powerful construct theoretically, often used in certain applications that benefit from recursive methods.

 6. Which of the following is not a requirement for a recursive function?

-It has two base cases.
+A. It has two base cases.
-It has a recursive case
+B. It has a recursive case
-Its recursive case approaches a base case.
+C. Its recursive case approaches a base case.

 7. The function